bring/lemon-block/README.md

   It will start local blockchain instance at http://127.0.0.1:8545 and you can start seeing the the default account details.

-  Open Notepad and keep the account public and private keys over there
+  Take a note of account public and private addresses in a notepad

   More configuration option can be found [here](https://www.npmjs.com/package/ganache-cli)